Explore the Levels of Change Management

 Change management involves preparing the organization for upcoming changes by assessing readiness and addressing potential resistance before it becomes problematic.

-For instance, the Prosci 3-Phase Process can be used by BPR teams to deploy a change strategy that is customized, detailed and scalable.
+For instance, you can use the Prosci 3-Phase Process to deploy a change strategy that is customized, detailed and scalable.
 The process has three key phases:

 • In Phase 1 – Prepare Approach, change management and project management teams collaborate to develop a change strategy.
 They define what they are trying to achieve, how it impacts individuals, and what steps they need to take to achieve desired outcomes.